Gas

 separately from other gas burning to enable this contract reward calculations.

-In the (still simplified) flow diagram, the contract reward looks like this.
+In the (still slightly simplified) flow diagram, the contract reward looks like this.

 For brevity, gas_burnt_for_function_call